kyma-incubator/examples/README.md

 ### Java Build

 Project is built using: mvn clean package or mvn clean install.
-It uses jib (https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin)to build and push to a docker registry (which does not require a local docker install).
+It uses jib (https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin) to build and push to a docker registry (which does not require a local docker install).
 You **must** use the following maven properties to adapt to your local installation:

 * docker.repositoryname: Docker repository that the image will be published to
 * jib.credentialhelper: docker credential helper that will be used to acquire docker hub